 Reducing our environmental impact

 The consolidation project resulted in a 51% reduction of racks across the four data centers.
-From an environmental perspective, the consolidation of our data centers and the sustainable disposal of decommissioned equipment resulted in a reduction of more than 510KWh (monthly power consumption) – further strengthening our commitment to reducing our environmental impact, one of the five pillars of Micro Focus INSPIRE, our corporate social responsibility program.
+From an environmental perspective, the consolidation of our data centers and the sustainable disposal of decommissioned equipment resulted in a 510KW power reduction – further strengthening our commitment to reducing our environmental impact, one of the five pillars of Micro Focus INSPIRE, our corporate social responsibility program.

 As part of the consolidation project, IT assets within the data centers – including hundreds of data center racks, servers and network equipment – were either decommissioned or repurposed across other areas of the business.
 The team followed ethical and sustainable actions to reduce our environmental impact, with decommissioned equipment broken down to basic parts that could then be reused.